Affirming Therapy for

 You may love being an overachieving problem-solver, but your mental health isn’t a problem you have to solve on your own.

-You wish you could feel clear and confident about who you are and where you are going, and you want to be able to care for your people and do your work in a way that feels authentic and energizing and sustainable.
+You want to be able to care for your people and do your work in a way that feels authentic, energizing, and sustainable.

 John O’Donohue wrote, “Where you are understood, you are at home.
 Understanding nourishes belonging.”